glucksfall/atlas/docs/NetProteinSmallCompounds.rst

 	must be set to zero to define an irreversible reaction.

 .. note::
-	**Uniqueness of Rule names** Atlas will write *Rules* for unique metabolic reactions.
-Identical names will be reported for further curation.
+	**Uniqueness of Rule names**.
+Atlas will write *Rules* with numbered names.
+Use only one file to model the many interactions the system has.

 .. note::
 	**Simulation**.
 The model can be simulated only with the instantiation of ``Monomers`` and ``Initials`` (`More here <https://pysb.readthedocs.io/en/stable/tutorial.html#introduction>`_).
 	Run *Monomer+Initials+Observables from metabolic network.ipynb* to obtain automatically the necessary ``Monomers`` and ``Initials`` (including proteins and enzymatic complexes).
+Manually add the necessary ``Monomers`` and ``Initials`` for non-enzymatic proteins.

 	**Plotting**.
 The model can be observed only with the instantation of ``Observables`` (`More here <https://pysb.readthedocs.io/en/stable/tutorial.html#simulation-and-analysis>`_).
-	Run *Monomer+Initials+Observables from metabolic network.ipynb* to obtain automatically the all possible ``Observables`` for metabolites.
+	Run *Monomer+Initials+Observables from metabolic network.ipynb* to obtain automatically the all possible ``Observables`` for enzymatic proteins.
+Other observables for proteins should be added manually.